 If you have traditional dentures, you already realize the answer might be no.

 What if you could change that?
-What if you could feel comfortable walking into any restaurant in Muscatine or West Liberty, IA, and order anything your heart desired from the menu?
+What if you could feel comfortable walking into any restaurant in West Liberty, IA, North Liberty, IA, or Muscatine, IA, and order anything your heart desired from the menu?
 Wouldn’t that be nice?

 What Are Dental Implants?

 Dental implants are replacements for the roots of your missing teeth.
 Like your natural roots, you won’t see them, but you will understand that they can make a huge difference in your quality of life when you get them.